vkovac2/multiagent_fairness_reproducibility/README.md

 # Fairness for Cooperative Multi-Agent Learning with Equivariant Policies Reproducibility Study

-This repository is the official implementation of Fairness for Cooperative Multi-Agent Learning with Equivariant Policies Reproducibility STudy.
+This repository is the official implementation of Fairness for Cooperative Multi-Agent Learning with Equivariant Policies Reproducibility Study.

 ## Cloning the repository